Heel pain while walking, physical therapy, treatment: Focus Fizikal✓

 Treatment

-• A kinesiotherapy program that includes specific stretching of the plantar fascia and strengthening of the muscles that support the arch of the foot.
+• Kinesiotherapy and Arch Strengthening: An individually guided program of specific stretching exercises for the plantar fascia and strengthening the muscles that support the foot arch.
+These exercises permanently correct the biomechanics of walking and prevent the recurrence of pain.

 FAQ